 Provide opportunities for students to share their own experiences and perspectives.
 Students learn from each other and the various perspectives and existing knowledge their fellow students bring to the table.
 Activities such as a fishbowl activity or reverse circle discussion activity can encourage and direct these challenging conversations.

 Get to know your students.
 Invest time to focus on getting to know your students.
 The impact may surprise you.
 The simple gesture of addressing a student by their name demonstrates care and concern.
-You can do this through icebreakers [link to list of icebreakers in FYFTA and group activities.
+You can do this through classroom icebreakers (.pdf).

 - Center for Teaching (Vanderbilt University): Increasing Inclusivity in the Classroom

-- Center For Teaching Excellence (Cornell University): Inclusive Teaching Strategies
+- Center For Teaching Innovation (Cornell University): Inclusive Teaching Strategies

 - Center for Teaching and Learning (Columbia University): Guide for Inclusive Teaching at Columbia